Alert Ready: Alert Ready

-On 29 August 2014, the CRTC ruled that all Canadian broadcasters, including over-the-air television broadcasters, radio broadcasters, and broadcast distribution undertakings, must begin participating in the National Public Alerting System by 31 March 2015.
+On 29 August 2014, the CRTC issued a regulatory order mandating that all Canadian broadcasters—including over-the-air television broadcasters, radio broadcasters, and broadcast distribution undertakings—begin participating in the National Public Alerting System by 31 March 2015.
 Community, campus, and aboriginal broadcasters were given an extended deadline of 31 March 2016 to implement the system.

 In 2015, through television and radio, Pelmorex launched a public awareness and education campaign about the new emergency alerting service.
 This campaign was branded Alert Ready (French: En Alerte), launching on 31 March 2015.
 Alert Ready is now the public-facing brand name for the NPAS initiative.

-Bell Satellite TV, MTS, Shaw Direct, and Sogetel do not fully participate in the system, as some of their customers utilize legacy set-top boxes that cannot be updated to support the display of public alerts.
-They were granted a six-month extension for the implementation deadline by the CRTC in order to address these issues, under the condition that they inform customers that they cannot receive public alerts unless they update their hardware, and must present bi-weekly progress reports to the CRTC.
-CRTC chairman Jean-Pierre Blais criticized the providers for their inability to properly implement the system, stating that the commission "will not hide our disappointment that certain television service providers are not ready, despite having been given more than enough time [to implement it.]"
+Bell Satellite TV, MTS, Shaw Direct, and Sogetel did not fully participate in the system upon the deadline, as some of their customers utilized legacy set-top boxes that cannot be updated to support the display of public alerts.
+They were granted a six-month extension for the implementation deadline by the CRTC in order to address these issues, under the condition that they inform customers that they cannot receive public alerts unless they update their hardware, and were required to present bi-weekly progress reports to the CRTC.
+Chairman Jean-Pierre Blais criticized the providers for their inability to properly implement the system, stating that the commission "will not hide our disappointment that certain television service providers are not ready, despite having been given more than enough time [to implement it.]"

 In December 2015, the CRTC granted an indefinite extension of the exceptions and reporting guidelines to Bell, Shaw Direct, and MTS until they completely phase out hardware that is not compatible with the NPAS.
 The CRTC felt that the providers had made a good-faith effort in informing customers of their inability to receive public alerts and offering hardware replacements.
 Bell reported that some customers had declined their offering of a free set-top box replacement as they did not want to participate in receiving alerts.
 MTS discontinued its legacy "Classic TV" service due to its inability to display alerts, and urged its remaining subscribers to migrate to its current "Ultimate TV" (now Bell MTS Fibe TV) platform.

 Provincial tests began to improve public awareness of the new system, such as in Manitoba, and Quebec.
 One of the tests in the province on May 19, 2015, simulating a tornado emergency in the Centre-du-Québec region, surprised many people tuned in to radio or TV in the region, leading some to believe that there was an actual tornado emergency.